hlavacs/ViennaEntityComponentSystem/README.md

 * Easy to use
 * Supports multithreading and parallel accesses.

 VECS is a container for entities.
-Entities are composed of an arbitrary number of components of simple data types.
+Entities are composed of an arbitrary number of components of simple plain old data types (PODs).
+PODs can be copied, moved, but cannot be pointers or references.
+They can also be copyable or movable classes like *std::string*.
 The standard operation in each game loop is to loop over a *subset* of such components concurrently.
-Data layout is organized in such a way to make optimal use of chaches for exactly this main use case.
+Data layout is organized in such a way to make optimal use of caches for exactly this main use case.
 All entities containing the same component types are grouped into *archetypes*, i.e., separate data structures storing these components, each component in continuous memory.
 Here, empty slots are never allowed, i.e., if an entity and all its components is erased, the components at the end of the data structure are moved into the now